architsakhadeo/RL-with-Robots/README.md

 # Reinforcement Learning with Robots

-The code in this repository heavily uses on the SenseAct framework https://github.com/kindredresearch/SenseAct.
+The code in this repository heavily uses the SenseAct framework https://github.com/kindredresearch/SenseAct.

 ## Installation instructions: